 With the skills and understanding gained through participation in the Cross-Class Dialogue Circle, these community leaders can foresee barriers to participation and make their events truly accessible to the whole community; they can create effective sliding scales and cost-sharing processes so that community projects are funded equitably; and they can help stakeholders understand each others concerns and come to solutions that truly meet everyone’s needs.

-Davey Shlasko, of Think Again Training, and Angela Berkfield, of ACT for Social Justice, co-facilitate the Circle.
-Davey is an educator, author and consultant, of mixed class background, who has been facilitating group learning about and in the context of social justice movements since 2000.
+Facilitators: Kendra Colburn, a trainer and community activist, and Angela Berkfield, of www.ACT4SocialJustice.com, co-facilitate the Circle.
+Kendra has a mixed class background, with a complicated set of privileges and obstacles.
+She is a curriculum developer and facilitator with Equity Solutions VT, among other jobs and gigs, and has been working on class issues since 2006.
 Angela, who identifies as middle class with owning class privilege, works with a variety of groups to better understand class and other social justice issues, so that we can work together for a world where all people can thrive.

-Post Oil Solutions and Marlboro College are co-sponsors.
+Post Oil Solutions and the Marlboro College Diversity and Inclusion Taskforce are co-sponsors.
 We are excited to work together towards powerful cross-class collaborations for strong and sustainable communities.
 We are looking for more co-sponsors.
 Please contact us if you would like to ensure this valuable community education continues.

 Thank you for contributing to economic justice!